lovelysystems/lovely.microblog/docs/docs/setup.rst

     sh$ cookiecutter https://github.com/lovelysystems/cookiecutter-lovely-setup

 Cookiecutter wants some input.
-Except the `repo_name` you can leave the fields blank and just press Enter to use the defaults.
+Except for the `repo_name` you can leave the fields blank and just press Enter to use the defaults.
 Of course you may change the `company_name`, `email` etc. ::